paulwexler/opinions/on_coding/README.md

   The passwords are encoded in a JSON dict as the value of the "password" key (using a case-insensitive match).

-This example is simple beause there is no error handling.
+This example is simple because there is no error handling.
 The opening and management of the files will be handled by the pipeline of which this program will be a part.